gcc42/hugo-redirect/README.md

    redirect_enabled = true
    +++
    ```
+4. If you're hosting on Netlify, follow the steps below to enable `_redirects` file generation (recommended)

+### Hosting on Netlify
+If you're using Netlify, you'll want to generate the native `_redirects` file.
+Even though redirects will work fine without it, this will potentially improve the speed and help with SEO.

+1. Copy `_redirects.md` to your content folder:
+    ```sh
+    $ cp themes/hugo-redirector/content/_redirects.md content/
+    ```
+2. Edit the file in your text editor and update the value of `draft` from `true` to `false`

 That's it.
 You're done.
 Now simply build and deploy your site and any requests to `yoursite.com/cv` should be redirected to `yoursite/cv.pdf`.